 My hands were sweating, my thoughts racing.
 I was fairly uncomfortable – which is definitely not the norm – for this “all hands” meeting.
 As I opened my mouth to speak, I realized that I had absolutely no idea how to make sure that my message resonated with the team.
 I stumbled.
 I couldn’t even pronounce what rolled on my tongue.

 And this was how I started my first international all hands meeting.
-I was in Romania for the first time, just months before we had acquired the office.
+I was in Romania for the first time, just months after we had acquired the office.